 The options to hopping islands are either fly between them or take ferries.
 Note that there are not many ferries, but you can catch a private boat as a helper.
 Flying is the best and fastest option but there are simply no cheap flights (minimum of $100-$150).

-These are the islands we visited in this trip for twelve days (in order of visit):
+These are the islands we visited in this trip for Sixteen days (in order of visit):

 Some tips and pointers: